AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 columnTooltip.format("{%SeriesName}: {%Value}{scale:(1)(12)(20)|( p)( s)( £)}");
 ```

+Here is a live sample with such settings:

 {sample}CS\_format\_02{sample}

 If you explore the sample, you can see that all values are set in pence, but the shown value is formatted.